-The dental pad is similar to that of a cow.
-At birth, the first 2 pairs of lower incisors are normally through the gum line; lack of eruption is one indication of prematurity.
-The central, middle, and lateral mandibular deciduous incisors are replaced at ∼2–2½, 3–3½, and 4–6 yr, respectively, although determining age by the teeth is notoriously inaccurate in these species.
+The dental pad of llamas and alpacas is similar to that of a cow.
+At birth, the first two pairs of lower incisors are normally through the gum line; lack of eruption is one indication of prematurity.
+The central, middle, and lateral mandibular deciduous incisors are replaced at ~2–2½, 3–3½, and 4–6 yr, respectively, although determining age by the teeth is notoriously inaccurate in these species.

-A unique feature of SAC is the development of the upper I3 and upper and lower canine teeth on both sides into “fighting” teeth that may grow to >3 cm long.
-The teeth can cause serious damage to other males during fights and usually need to be cut flush to the gum with obstetrical wire or a grinder beginning at 18–24 mo of age and repeated as needed in intact males.
+A unique feature of SACs is the development of the upper I3 and upper and lower canine teeth on both sides into “fighting” teeth that may grow to >3 cm long.
+The teeth can cause serious damage to other males during fights and usually need to be cut flush to the gum with obstetrical wire or a grinder beginning with eruption at 18–24 mo of age and repeated as needed in intact males.
 If castration is to be performed, eruption of the fighting teeth signals an ideal time to schedule both procedures.
 Growth of fighting teeth usually stops after castration.
 Fighting teeth in most females barely penetrate the gumline and seldom, if ever, need to be cut.
-Tooth extraction to avoid periodic trimming is impractical due to very deep, curved roots.
+Tooth extraction to avoid periodic trimming is impractical because of very deep, curved roots.

 The incisors are open-rooted in alpacas and continue to grow throughout life.
 Poor occlusion of the incisors and dental pad necessitate periodic tooth trimming and appears to be more of a problem in alpacas than in llamas.
 Cheek teeth are rooted, normally sharp, and do not require regular floating.
 Premolar and molar occlusion should be checked and problems corrected in older animals exhibiting difficulty in chewing or weight loss.

-Some individuals rarely need foot care, while others require nail trimming every 2–3 mo.
+Some animals rarely need foot care, whereas others require nail trimming every 2–3 mo.
 Diet, genetics, and environment likely play a role.
 The nails should be trimmed flush with the bottom of the pad.
 Occasionally and especially with overgrown toes, "quicking" may occur but generally is inconsequential.